-Empire must accept grievances from members orally or in writing within 60 days of the event.\ Empire must make a decision and respond to the grievance within 30 days.
+Empire must accept grievances from members orally or in writing within 60 days of the event.
+Empire must make a decision and respond to the grievance within 30 days.
 A member can request an expedited grievance, in which case Empire has 24 hours to respond.
-An expedited grievance can only be initiated if Empire refuses to grant the member an expedited organization/coverage determination or an expedited reconsideration/redetermination or notifies the member that an extension will be taken in making an organization determination or deciding an appeal (when allowed).
-Empire can request up to 14 additional days to respond to a grievance if it is in the member's best interest.
+An expedited grievance can only be initiated if Empire refuses to grant the member an expedited organization/coverage determination or an expedited reconsideration/redetermination.
+Empire can request up to 14 additional days to respond to a grievance with good reason.